pkaul/serverchallenge/README.md

   keep-alive behaviour according to its specification.
 See [documentation](https://tomcat.apache.org/tomcat-8.0-doc/config/http.html#HTTP/1.1_and_HTTP/1.0_Support) for more details.

-   * See [StaticFileController](./src/main/java/de/girino/serverchallenge/StaticFileController.java) for more details

 Assumptions
-* The resulting server will not be running in a production environment.
-Thus, security  does not need to be considered.
+* The resulting server will be executed on local workstations only and will not exposed to the internet.
+Thus, security (e.g. protecting resources) does not need to be considered.
+* File size does not exceed 1 MB.

 ## Project Directory Layout